|Nutrition Facts (per serving)|

-It’s difficult for working moms to find time took a whole table’s worth of food during busy times.
+It’s difficult for working moms to find time took a whole table’s worth of food during busy days.
 So when it comes to “what’s for dinner” one of our favorite dishes to cook is this Chinese daikon, carrot, and tomato beef stew (紅白蘿蔔蕃茄燉牛肉).

 We've always been a big fan of stew, and this beef stew is one of our favorites.
 The traditional way of making this in Taipei is to add some dried orange peel because, apparently, the dried orange peel will make any kind of meat soup or stew taste better.
 You can also put dried orange peel in slow-cooked pork dishes.
 It really does make the pork taste better.

 Unfortunately, it can be tricky to get hold of dried orange peel (Chenpi, 陳皮), so this recipe doesn’t contain any.
 The stew tastes amazing with or without.

 - 1 kg. beef flank (or you can use shin and any part of beef that’s suitable for a slow cook, cut into big dice)

 2 tablespoons oil